potatolain/waddles-the-duck/README.md

 # Tools Used

-I've referenced most tools used inline, but here's a full list if you want the cliffnotes version of what you can install.
+I've referenced most tools used inline, but here's a full list if you want the cliffnotes version of what you might want to install.

 - [FamiTracker](http://famitracker.com/)
 - [famitone2](https://shiru.untergrund.net/code.shtml)